odpi/OpenDS4All/Instructor_Notes.md

 * Python for Data Analysis: Data Wrangling with Pandas, NumPy, and IPython, 2nd ed, by Wes McKinney, published by O'Reilly.

-Additionally, we recommend towardsdatascience.com as a useful resource for this space.
+Additionally, we recommend [Towards Data Science](towardsdatascience.com) as a useful resource for this space.

-# Courses Using OpenDS4All Materials
+## Courses Using OpenDS4All Materials

 * The University of Pennsylvania's CIS 545, Big Data Analytics, www.cis.upenn.edu/~cis545

-# Background Material
+## Background Material

 Students may find the following resources to be useful as background: